 The studio will be organized on the basis of dialogue and exchange between all the participants.
 The participation in the weekly reviews is mandatory.
+The reviews will be held over the Zoom app.
 Lectures, exercise presentations, the early idea reviews, the mid-term and the final reviews will be held together with all students present.
 Once the project proposals start taking shape, they will be reviewed individually with their authors.
 For this a review schedule will be made available a day in advance (the order and the duration of each review are fix).
 A punctual start of the meetings is important, as well as sticking to the predefined schedule of each review.

-In every stage of their development and for each review, the projects shall be illustrated threedimensionally in form of handmade sketches, collages and working-models.
+In every stage of their development and for each review, the projects shall be illustrated three-dimensionally in form of handmade sketches, collages, working-model pictures or 3D models.
 The students are free to choose their way of expression.
 The illustrations can be quick rough sketches.
 Their aim is to show the interaction of the projects with their surroundings and their urbanistic and spatial implications.
+Under normal conditions this would be done in form of a large site model accessible to all students, which is not possible currently.

-Presentations have to be prepared and uploaded one day in advance of the studio meeting (till Monday evening, 8pm Munich time) onto the online exchange platform "Moodle".
+Presentations have to be prepared and uploaded one day in advance of the online studio meeting (till Monday evening) onto the online exchange platform.
 It is important for us to have all presentations in advance in order to be able to use the time efficiently with full focus on the reviews.
 All sketches, models, plans, pictures etc. should be drawn in scale or include a graphic scale and laid out in DIN A3 landscape format.
 The files should be uploaded as a multipage pdf per student or group (no single independent pages).
 File names should be given according to the following nomenclature:

-iss_date(yymmdd)name1_name2_topic
+iss_date(yymmdd)name1_name2_topic (example: iss_200512_Meier_Müller_exercise_1)